Jojoteur/traffic-sign-recognition/README.md

     <li>Scripts --> folder that contains scripts used to install the dependencies and to launch application on Raspberry</li>
     <li>Assets --> folder that contains file (images and videos) used to test the application</li>
 </ul>

+## <ins> Execute Application : </ins>
+To launch the application please refer the "Implementation on Raspberry Pi" part on the wiki.